-Goodwill of ThUS\$ 18,032 as of June 30, 2021 (ThUS\$ 17,357 as of December 31, 2020) was generated by investing in a panel plant in Pien Brazil.
+Goodwill of ThUS\$ 16,582 as of September 30, 2021 (ThUS\$ 17,357 as of December 31, 2020) was generated by investing in a panel plant in Pien Brazil.

-The recoverable value of the CGU in Pien Brazil was based on calculations of value in use, using cash flow projections based on an operating plan approved by Management covering 5 years, subject to a discount of between 7% and 8%, which reflects current market assessments for the panel segment in Brazil.
+The recoverable value of the CGU in Pien Brazil was based on calculations of value in use, using cash flow projections based on an operating plan approved by Man agement covering 5 years, subject to a discount of between 7% and 8%, which reflects current market assessments for the panel segment in Brazil.

-The book values of these panel plants recorded in their financial statements as of June 30, 2021 and December 31, 2020 do not exceed their recoverable value.
+The book values of these panel plants recorded in their financial statements as of September 30, 2021 and December 31, 2020 do not exceed their recoverable value.
 Therefore, no additional impairment losses have been recognized.

-- b) Goodwill generated in Organización Terpel S.A. as of June 30, 2021 was ThUS\$ 91,939 (ThUS\$ 101,901 as of December 31, 2020).
-The decrease is due to fluctuations in exchange rates. - Goodwill arose during 2016 as a result of acquiring MAPCO and Solgas by Compañía de Petróleos de Chile Copec S.A. and Abastible S.A., respectively. - d) As of June 30, 2021, the goodwill associated with the acquisition of Flux Solar SpA. was ThUS\$ 1,039.
+- b) Goodwill generated in Organización Terpel S.A. as of September 30, 2021 was ThUS\$ 86,559 (ThUS\$ 101,901 as of December 31, 2020).
+The decrease is due to fluctuations in exchange rates. - c) Goodwill arose during 2016 as a result of acquiring MAPCO and Solgas by Compañía de Petróleos de Chile Copec S.A. and Abastible S.A., respectively. - d) As of September 30, 2021, the good will associated with the acquisition of Flux Solar SpA. was ThUS\$ 1,039 e) The indirect affiliate Orizon S.A. acquired two businesses from Comercializadora Novaverde S.A. during August 2018.
+These are distributing General Mills' products in Chile, and distributing and marketing processed avocadopears.
+As of September 30, 2021, the goodwill associated with this acquisition remained unchanged.

-Provisionally recognized goodwill as of June 30, 2021 as a result of the business combination of EMOAC SpA. and Copec Aviation S.A. (formerly Air BP Copec S.A.) was ThUS\$ 3,156 and ThUS\$ 1,581, respectively.
+Provisionally recognized goodwill as of September 30, 2021 as a result of the business combination of EMOAC SpA. and Copec Aviation S.A. (formerly Air BP Copec S.A.) was ThUS\$ 3,156 and ThUS\$ 1,581, respectively.